Andrei Tîrcoveanu

-Andrei Costin Tîrcoveanu (born 22 May 1997) is a Romanian professional footballer who plays as a midfielder for Azerbaijan Premier League club Shamakhi.
+Andrei Costin Tîrcoveanu (born 22 May 1997) is a Romanian professional footballer who plays as a midfielder.

 Early life

 Tîrcoveanu played youth football with Dinamo București.

 Club career

-In 2013, he began playing with FC Dinamo București II in Liga III at the age of 16.
-He made his debut for the FC Dinamo București first team in the final match of the 2013-14 season against Botoșani.
+In 2013, he began playing with Dinamo București II in Liga III at the age of 16.
+He made his debut for the Dinamo București first team in the final match of the 2013–14 season against Botoșani.
 In February 2016, he was loaned to Liga II side Gaz Metan Mediaș on loan for the remainder of the season.
 In July 2017, he returned to Gaz Metan Mediaș on another loan.
 In December 2018, Dinamo Bucuresti terminated the remainder of his contract.

 In January 2019, he signed with Liga I side Viitorul Constanța.
 In September 2019, he was loaned to Liga II side Concordia Chiajna.
 Shortly after beginning the 2019-20 season, he terminated his contract with Viitorul in August 2020, having to pay an exit clause.

-In September 2020, he signed with Liga I side FC Botoșani on a three-year contract.
+In September 2020, he signed with Liga I side Botoșani on a three-year contract.

 In January 2023, he signed a one-and-a-half-year contract with Argeș Pitești.
 He departed the club in June 2023, upon the club's relegation to Liga II.

 In March 2024, Tîrcoveanu signed a one-year contract with an option for an additional year with Canadian Premier League side Pacific FC.
 The club declined his option for 2025.

 In January 2025, he signed a one-and-a-half year contract with Azerbaijan Premier League club Shamakhi.